-- Do the applicant and any identified project partners or subawardees have the ability and expertise to conduct the scope and scale of the proposed work?
-Does the applicant propose to prioritize the engagement of local partners or removal contractors?
-This should be indicated by the qualifications, planning, and/or past experience of project partners in designing, implementing, and effectively managing large debris removal, disposal, prevention, and post-removal monitoring projects, or regional coordination efforts.
-(5 points) - Does the applicant have the administrative capacity (i.e., the administrative resources and capabilities that the applicant has, or that are available to the applicant) to successfully manage both the federal award as well as any potential subawards?
+- Does the applicant and any identified project partners have the ability and expertise to conduct the scope and scale of the proposed work?
+Do they have the demonstrated capacity to procure and deploy selected interception technologies, navigate any regulatory hurdles and secure permits, maintain equipment in the long-term, lead effective prevention strategies, and ability to secure appropriate partnerships with municipalities or other public and/or private partners?
+(5 points) - Does the applicant have the administrative capacity (i.e. the facilities and/or administrative resources and capabilities that are available to the applicant) to successfully manage the award?
 (5 points)

 Proposals that demonstrate access to extensive technical expertise and federal grant experience, or that have systems and personnel in place to effectively manage federal grant requirements are likely to score higher on this criterion.
-Applicants with the ability to ensure project success through on-the-ground monitoring and oversight, and effectively track and report on project/subaward accomplishments are likely to score higher on this criterion.
+Applicants with the ability to ensure project success through on-the-ground monitoring and oversight, and effectively track and report on project accomplishments are likely to score higher on this criterion.

-4. Project Costs (15 points)
+4. Project costs (15 points)